Magnetic 2D materials: Overview

 Magnetic van der Waals materials is a new addition to the growing list of 2d materials.
 The special feature of these new materials is that they exhibit a magnetic ground state, either antiferromagnetic or ferromagnetic, when they are thinned down to very few sheets or even one layer of materials.
-Another, a probably more important feature of these materials is that they can be easily produced in few layers or monolayer form using simple means such as scotch tape, which is rather uncommon among other magnetic materials like oxide magnets.
+Another, probably more important, feature of these materials is that they can be easily produced in few layers or monolayer form using simple means such as scotch tape, which is rather uncommon among other magnetic materials like oxide magnets.

 Interest in these materials is based on the possibility of producing two-dimensional magnetic materials with ease.
 The field started with a series of papers in 2016 with a conceptual paper and a first experimental demonstration.
 The field was expanded further with the publication of similar observations in ferromagnetism the following year.
 Since then, several new materials discovered and several review papers have been published.